 The Worst Years: 2011, 2012, 2013

 Now, let’s talk about the years that might make you want to hide your wallet.
 With nearly 2000 owner-reported complaints to NHTSA and low ratings across the board (J.D.
-Power, VehicleHistory, Cars.com – we’re looking at you), 2011, 2012, and 2013 are the F-150 years you might want to skip.
+Power, VehicleHistory, Cars.com – we’re looking at you), 2011, 2012, and 2013 are the F-150 years you might want to avoid.

 The 2011 model?
 It had more problems than a celebrity gossip magazine.
 Power steering assist issues, engine hiccups, and don’t even get me started on the transmissions in the 3.5L Ecoboost models.
 These trucks had a nasty habit of downshifting to first gear without warning.
 Talk about a white-knuckle ride!